Retro-inspired styling, airy and uplifting driving environment, huge boot, sliding doors

 Stunning.
 Simple as that.
 It may feel rather plain and ordinary in the back and boot, but up front is where VW has invested.
 The view forward is compelling.
 The upright windscreen is a long way away, bracketed by tall quarterlights so you feel surrounded by glass.
 Meanwhile the dash design and door trims are bright and uplifting.

 The driving position is more relaxed than a Caravelle, the steering comes out to you a bit more, you sit lower in relation to the pedals.
 There’s still armrests on both sides.
-The only fly in the ointment is interacting with VW's notoriously patchy infotainment.
-By the time UK deliveries start, a software upgrade should’ve been implemented.
+Be aware that if you go for the Cargo the cabin is notably greyer, more plasticky and less uplifting.
+And you still have to deal with the other fly in the ointment: interacting with VW's notoriously patchy infotainment.

 How does it drive?